-- 1) At the time of the historical study, the area at the head of Lodge Creek's main fork included an open sedge meadow with a spring-fed pool and water-filled holes, seeps and a large boggy area.
-It now supports a young lodgepole stand, willows, and a restricted seep/sedge area.
-The former pool is gone; two water-filled holes are the only bodies of surface water deeper than a few centimeters.
-The seeps come together to form the head of Lodge Creek, which is undisturbed downstream of the pumping operation until it reaches the highway.
-Changes in hydrology and vegetation appear to be due to development of the springs and accompanying surface disturbances. - 2) Within the historical core study area, there were no road or highway crossings of Lodge Creek.
+- 2) Within the historical core study area, there were no road or highway crossings of Lodge Creek.
 The new highway crosses Lodge Creek just above the confluence of the main and middle forks, and the streams pass through culverts beneath the highway.
 A side channel of Lodge Creek that formerly flowed north of the main channel was also crossed by the highway.
-This channel is now completely dry and grown with non-wetland vegetation.
+This channel is now completely dry except during periods of snowmelt or heavy rain and is no longer connected to the main drainage.
 Other than the loss of the side channel and the addition of the highway with road shoulders and culverts, there are no apparent changes in the drainage. - 3) A seasonally wet meadow at the east side of the former study area has been bisected by the highway, resulting in the probable loss of one temporary pool (pool 6) and an unknown amount of temporary wetland areas.
 Formerly, an ephemeral stream with two branches flowed from its origin from melting snows and spring rain in the meadow to its junction with Lodge Creek.
 This drainage, barely visible in tall grass and sedges, now carries water in one branch only, and passes under the highway through a culvert.
-The vicinity of the crossing has been filled and reconstructed with embankments on both sides of the highway.
+The vicinity of the crossing has been filled and the topography reconstructed with embankments on both sides of the highway.